SecureDrop’s documentation for end users (sources, journalists and administrators)

 of the SecureDrop repo.

-Use absolute paths when refering to files outside the SecureDrop repository:
+Use absolute paths when referring to files outside the SecureDrop repository:

 Text taken directly from a user interface is in bold face.